 Valencia Carabobo, Venezuela Travel Guide

 The subway generally operates during standard daytime hours, often from about 6:00 AM to 9:00 PM, with reduced service on weekends and holidays.
 Frequency can vary.
-Newer stations have some accessibility features like ramps and elevators, but the network is not fully universally accessible.
+Newer stations have some accessibility attributes like ramps and elevators, but the network is not fully universally accessible.
 It is a good choice for reaching specific points along its route.

 Tickets involve purchasing and recharging contactless smart cards at station booths.